jfcherng-sublime/ST-OpenUri/README.md

 ### How to disable default bindings?

 If you do not want those default key/mouse bindings, you can use an empty one to overwrite them.
+Or if you want to change them, you can use a non-empty one.

 Here I take the default mouse binding as an example.